 A true multicultural mecca, expatriates make up over three quarters of the population, bringing their food and traditions with them.
-The capital Abu Dhabi is a hub of activity, home to some of the world’s finest Islamic architecture, as well as a huge portion of the UAE’s oil reserves.
-Then there’s Dubai, the economic heart of the United Arab Emirates, known for its opulent resorts and glitzy skyscrapers (hello, Burj Khalifa).
+The capital Abu Dhabi is a hub of activity, home to some of the world’s finest islamic architecture, as well as a huge portion of the UAE’s oil reserves.
+Then there’s Dubai, the economic heart of the UAE, known for its opulent resorts and glitzy skyscrapers (hello, Burj Khalifa).

 What to do and see on a one, two, three day layover in the Manhattan of the Middle East Visiting the capital of the United Arab Emirates can be a truly surreal experience, not just for the sheer wealth and developments packed into its compact borders, and its many commercial spectacles.
 The city itself has a handful of...Read more